ropensci/rixpress/README.md

 # rixpress: Reproducible Analytical Pipelines with Nix

-This R packages provides a framework for building multilanguage reproducible analytical pipelines by leverarging Nix’s build automation capabilities.
+This R packages provides a framework for building multilanguage reproducible analytical pipelines by leveraging Nix’s build automation capabilities.
 It is heavily inspired by the R package `{targets}`.
 It builds upon the `{rix}` package, which provides helper function to define reproducible development environments as code using Nix ensuring